BANGOR — One year to the day of a gut-wrenching defeat, the Ellsworth baseball team earned redemption in a manner fit for champions.

 The Eagles responded quickly, though, as Tyler Mitchell and Devin Grindle reached base to put runners on first and second with no outs.
 Then, just as Hermon had done a half-inning earlier, Ellsworth combined a series of passed balls with one single (from Hunter Curtis) and then another (from Wagstaff) to score twice.
 Curtis then came in for the inning’s final run to give the Eagles the lead.

 After Hermon tied the game at 3 in the third inning, the Eagles regained the lead on an RBI triple from Wagstaff before extending it to 5-3 on a single from Nate Smith.
-Hermon cut Ellsworth’s lead back to one run in the fourth, but Wagstaff delivered a big hit once again when he singled in Devin Grindle and Jackson Curtis to put the Eagles up 7-4.
+Hermon cut Ellsworth’s lead back to one run in the top of the fourth, but Wagstaff delivered a big hit once again when he singled in Devin Grindle and Jackson Curtis in the bottom half to put the Eagles up 7-4.

 “I knew I wasn’t getting it done to the point I wanted on the mound, so I had to do something with my bat,” Wagstaff said.
 “That could’ve been a lot worse on my part if I didn’t step up and get it done.”